Kid influencer: Transition to influencer marketing

-This is just a continuation of those same practices on a different scale.
+Child Influencers are a continuation of those same practices on a different scale.
 Blending the lines of stardom and relatability, child influencers create a different kind of relationship with their audience that is close knit and connected which they are constantly trying to nurture and grow.
 Kid influencers, and influencers in general, have built a close relationship with their following that makes their audience feel like they are a part of a community.

 One of the first to make big waves in the space was seven-year-old Ryan Kaji or better known to his fans as Ryan's World, who began filming videos in 2015 and as of March 14, 2024 has amassed a following of 36.6 million YouTube subscribers.
 Kaji has a variety of videos on his channel from family vlogs to viral challenges, but his channel is most well-known for his toy review videos in which he plays with new toys and shares his opinion on them.
 Brands recognized the potential of how powerful a child's influence actually is and acted on the opportunity to tap into their audience to make profits.